Bertha Sander

-Bertha Regina Sander (* March 7, 1901 in Cologne; † July 23, 1990 in Bodiam near Robertsbridge, East Sussex, England) was a German interior designer persecuted by the Nazis because Jewish.
-She left Germany in 1936 and lived in England ever since.
-Bertha Sander was one of the few women who had already worked as a (garden) architect, interior designer or craftswoman before 1945.
+Bertha Regina Sander (* March 7, 1901 in Cologne; † July 23, 1990 in Bodiam near Robertsbridge, East Sussex, England) was a German interior designer persecuted by the Nazis because she was Jewish.
+Sander left Germany in 1936 and lived in England until her death.
+Sander was one of the few women who worked as a (garden) architect, interior designer or craftswoman before 1945.

-Life
+Biography

 Early life and education

-Bertha Sander was the daughter of the lawyer Justizrat Gustav Sander, who came from Erpel, and his cousin Klara (née Loeser).
-Her parents married in 1897 in the old synagogue in Liège, where Klara's father, the former Saarlouis merchant Gabriel Loeser, had been elected shortly before.
-Gustav and Klara Sander's marriage produced three children: Otto (1898-1924), Gabriele and Bertha.
-Gabriele Sander, who later became a concert singer and music teacher, married the lawyer Walter Speyer in the mid-1920s.
-Both still lived in Cologne in 1938, when all trace of them was lost.
+Bertha Sander was the daughter of lawyer Justizrat Gustav Sander, originally from Erpel, and his cousin Klara (née Loeser).
+Sander's parents married in 1897 in the old synagogue in Liège.
+Sander had a brother, Otto (1898-1924), and a sister, Gabriele, a concert singer and music teacher who married lawyer Walter Speyer in the mid-1920s.
+Both siblings lived in Cologne in 1938, when all trace of them was lost.

-Sander's mother, Klara Sander, had studied music, advanced to become a social reformer and publisher of the women's magazine "Neue Frauenkleidung und Frauenkultur" (New Women's Clothing and Women's Culture) together with the musician and piano teacher Else Wirminghaus, née Strackerjan (1867-1939), who was also a student.
-Published in 29 issues from 1905 to 1932/1933, it was the organ of the "Association for German Women's Clothing and Women's Culture"..
+Sander's mother, Klara, studied music and was a social reformer and publisher of the women's magazine "Neue Frauenkleidung und Frauenkultur" (New Women's Clothing and Women's Culture) together with musician and piano teacher Else Wirminghaus, née Strackerjan (1867-1939).
+Published in 29 issues from 1905 to 1932/1933, it was the organ of the "Association for German Women's Clothing and Women's Culture".